tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 You can find some tests that I did here:
 [https://github.com/tivrfoa/rinha-backend-2023-rust-axum-sqlx/commits/playing-with-docker-resources](https://github.com/tivrfoa/rinha-backend-2023-rust-axum-sqlx/commits/playing-with-docker-resources) and here [https://github.com/tivrfoa/rinha-backend-2023-rust-axum-sqlx/commits/use-hashmap-gambiarra-xD](https://github.com/tivrfoa/rinha-backend-2023-rust-axum-sqlx/commits/use-hashmap-gambiarra-xD)

 # Extra!
-About the benchmark
+About the Backend Challenge

 It was very well done!
+Congratulations to Francisco Zanfranceschi and the other people involved!!!

 There were some flaws in the testing, and the number of insertions should not be randomized, but it was still nice.